 - Get a cashier’s check for cash needed to close.
 Check that you have the exact amount of cash needed to close.
 This exact number can fluctuate from day to day.
 You cannot close a real estate transaction with a personal check, so make sure that you have a source lined up the day before closing to get the cashier’s check.

 By following our checklist above, you will ensure that your first-time home buying experience is a smooth process.

-The Bottom Line on First Time Home Buyer Loans
+The Bottom Line on First Time Home Buyer Mortgage Loans

 There is help available if you are buying your first home and have a limited down payment available.
-Talk to your mortgage lender today about the above programs.
+Talk to your first time buyer mortgage lender today about the above programs.
 Buying your first home could be much closer to reality than you might think.

 References: Bundrick, H. 7 Programs That Help First Time Home Buyers.
 (2015, May 20).
 Retrieved from https://www.nerdwallet.com/blog/mortgages/programs-help-first-time-homebuyers/ Hat-tip to RedFin for the Graph., First Time Home Buyer’s Guide. (n.d.).
 Retrieved from https://www.houselogic.com/buy/first-time-home-buyer/first-time-home-buyer-guide/